Homogenization of the Peierls-Nabarro model for dislocation dynamics: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
 In Section \ref{physicalsec}, we give more details about the Peierls-Nabarro model yielding to the study of \eqref{uep} and the mechanical interpretation of the homogenization results.
+In Section \ref{sect3} we present briefly the strategies of the main proofs.
 In Section \ref{vissolsec}, we state various com\-pa\-ri\-son principles, existence and regularity results for solutions of non-local Hamilton-Jacobi equations.
 In Section \ref{Proofconvsec}, we prove the convergence result (Theorem \ref{convergence}) by assuming the existence of smooth approximate sub and supercorrectors (Proposition \ref{apprcorrectors}).
 In order to show their existence, in Section \ref{lipcorrsec}, we first construct Lipschitz continuous sub and supercorrectors (Proposition \ref{lipcorrect}).
 As a byproduct, we prove the ergodicity of the problem (Theorem \ref{ergodic}) and some properties of the effective Hamiltonian (Proposition \ref{Hprop}).
 Proposition \ref{apprcorrectors} is then proved in Section \ref{smoothcorsec}.
-Section \ref{orowansec} is devoted to the proof of the Orowan's law (Theorem \ref{hullprop}).
-Finally, we put in an appendix (Section \ref{appendix}) the proofs of some technical results that we use in Section \ref{orowansec}.
+The proofs of Lemma \ref{regularityvisc} and of Proposition \ref{pro::s19} are done in the Appendix (Section \ref{appendix}).